 These three questions are important to investigate as there is increasing interest in the beneficial role of emotion in learning, alongside which mobile technologies and digital stimuli bring with them new opportunities, making it an imperative to better understand how emotional engagement unfolds through person-environment real-time interaction.
 It is important to understand how students’ interaction with the location-sensitive qualities of mobile technologies can support emotional involvement and attachment with places, enhance their range of emotional responses, facilitate memory, and support authentic (rather than sentimental) experiences for history learning.
 Such knowledge will help to inform better design mobile digital learning environments.
 In addition, addressing these questions is methodologically significant as we urgently need to broaden our methods for measuring emotion in order to better account for emotional engagement in multimodal digital learning environments in which language based retrospective methods are inadequate to capture the role of real-time in-situ embodied interaction that such technologies support.

-The study demonstrates that students’ emotional engagement was supported by their use of mobile devices through: multimodal layering and linking of stimuli; the creation of digital artefacts, and changes in pace.
-These findings are significant for understanding the role of digital augmentation in fostering emotional engagement in history learning; and provide insight into the benefits of multimodality as an analytical approach for examining emotion through bodily interaction.

 Background